Jack O'Shea: Senior

-O'Shea made his senior inter-county debut with Kerry in late 1976 versus Meath in Navan.
-In fact, 1976–77 proved to be a successful National Football League campaign with O'Shea capturing a first National Football League winners' medal.
-He subsequently captured a first Munster title at senior level following a win over Cork.
-Kerry later took on Dublin for the third consecutive year; however, this time it was in the All-Ireland semi-final.
-In one of the greatest games of football ever played 'The Dubs' triumphed and O'Shea was still left waiting for a senior All-Ireland final appearance.
+O'Shea made his senior debut with Kerry in late 1976 versus Meath in Navan.
+He won a first National Football League medal and later a first Munster title with Kerry's a win over Cork in the 1976–77 season.
+Kerry later took on Dublin for the third consecutive year, this time in the All-Ireland semi-final, which Kerry lost.

+In 1978, O'Shea won a second consecutive Munster title and a first All-Ireland crown with Kerry's convincing victory over Dublin.